 Venue: Adelphi Court, off Cannon Street, Salford, M3 6HU

-Tickets: available to reserve online from Fri 27 Oct, Pay What You Decide in person on the evening: cash and/or food accepted with all proceeds donated to a local food bank.
-With a limited capacity, ALL reservations will be released at 7.45pm each night, please arrive early at Adelphi Court to collect a ticket.
+Tickets: available to reserve online, Pay What You Decide† in person afterwards.
+With a limited capacity, ALL reservations will be released 15 minutes before the start time, please arrive early at Adelphi Court to collect a ticket.

 Age advisory 16+ (parental/guardian discretion).
-With no interval, the show/party lasts approximately 1 hour.
+With no interval, the show / party lasts approximately 1 hour.
 Largely promenade, there will be a limited amount of seating available.
-For specific age and access information please email firstname.lastname@example.org or call 0161 232 6086.
+Due to the nature of the building, wheelchair access may be difficult — please contact us to discuss.
+For all age and access information please email firstname.lastname@example.org or call 0161 232 6086.